Yaaaaaaassica/flink/docs/dev/table/common.md

 Flink supports POJOs as composite types.
 The rules for what determines a POJO are documented [here]({{ site.baseurl }}/dev/api_concepts.html#pojos).

-When converting a POJO `DataStream` or `DataSet` into a `Table` without specifying field names, the names of the original POJO fields are used.
+When converting a POJO `DataStream` into a `Table` without specifying field names, the names of the original POJO fields are used.
 The name mapping requires the original names and cannot be done by positions.
 Fields can be renamed using an alias (with the `as` keyword), reordered, and projected.

 <div class="codetabs" markdown="1">
 <div data-lang="java" markdown="1">
 {% highlight java %}
-// get a StreamTableEnvironment, works for BatchTableEnvironment equivalently StreamTableEnvironment tableEnv = ...; // see "Create a TableEnvironment" section
+// get a StreamTableEnvironment, works for BatchTableEnvironment equivalently StreamTableEnvironment tableEnv = TableEnvironment.getTableEnvironment(env);

 // Person is a POJO with fields "name" and "age" DataStream<Person> stream = ...